pmocal/useful-commands/README.md

 ## 1. Keeping sensitive files off of Git

+In the case of a `.env` file you will want to make a copy of this file to put back in your local repo before doing the steps below.

 To remove a file and the history of it from a Git repository:

 ```
 git filter-branch --tree-filter 'rm -f <path_to_file>' HEAD
 ```